 The AP Food Price and Policy Monitor is a monthly report tasked to monitor food prices in local markets and provide readers with up to date food/agricultural policy developments across the Asia Pacific region.

-In the February 2014 issue, the AP Food Price and Policy Monitor identified following highlights:
+In the July 2014 issue, the AP Food Price and Policy Monitor identified following highlights: